-The Group assesses and manages credit risk of financial assets based on following categories arrived on the basis of assumptions, inputs and factors specific to the class of financial assets.
+The Company assesses and manages credit risk of financial assets based on following categories arrived on the basis of assumptions, inputs and factors specific to the class of financial assets.

-- A: Low credit risk on financial reporting date
+A: Low credit risk on financial reporting date

-- B: Moderate Credit Risk
+B: Moderate Credit Risk

-- C: High credit risk
+C: High credit risk

-The Group provides for expected credit loss based on the following:
+The Company provides for expected credit loss based on the following:

-Credit risk Basis of categorisation Provision for expected credit loss Low credit risk Cash and cash equivalents, other 12 month expected credit loss Low create risk bank balances and investment 12 month expected credit loss Moderate credit risk Trade receivables and other Life time expected credit loss or 12 month expected Widderate Credit 115k financial assets credit loss payments within the agreed time period as per contract.
+Credit risk Basis of categorization Provision for expected credit loss Low credit risk Cash and cash equivalents 12 month expected credit loss Moderate credit risk Trade receivables and other financial assets Life time expected credit loss or 12 month expected credit loss

+Based on business environment in which the Company operates, a default on a financial asset is considered when the counter party fails to make payments within the agreed time period as per contract.
 Loss rates reflecting defaults are based on actual credit loss experience and considering differences between current and historical economic conditions.

-Assets are written off when there is no reasonable expectation of recovery, such as a debtor declaring bankruptcy or litigation decided against the Group.
-The Group continues to engage with parties whose balances are written off and attempts to enforce repayment.
-Recoveries made are recognised in the statement of profit and loss.
+Assets are written off when there is no reasonable expectation of recovery, such as a debtor declaring bankruptcy or litigation decided against the Company.
+The Company continues to engage with parties whose balances are written off and attempts to enforce repayment.
+Recoveries made are recognized in the statement of profit and loss.

-Credit rating Particulars As at 31 March, 2023 As at 31 March, 2022 A: Low credit risk Cash and cash equivalents, other bank balances and investment 3.60 3.99 B: Moderate credit risk Trade receivables and other financial assets 12.08 0.35 i) Concentration of Loan ii) Credit risk exposure Provision for expected credit losses
+Credit rating Particulars As at 31 March, 2023 As at 31 March, 2022 A: Low credit risk B; Moderate credit risk Cash and cash Other financial assets 0.12 3.36 1.36 Total 3.48 5.66 i) Concentration of Loan ii) Credit risk exposure